Divine Savior Holy Angels High School: History

 Such efforts had a salutary effect.
 They led to MUHS’ decision to remain an all-boys school, an action that enabled both DSHA and MUHS to thrive into the 21st century – with both achieving capacity enrollments and offering Milwaukee area parents and students more high-quality Catholic, single-gender secondary school educational options.

 In 1992 DSHA celebrated its centennial.
-It was with gratitude that DSHA reflected on its long history and constant dedication to its educational mission.
 The centennial events recalled the contributions of its founding religious sponsors, teachers, staff, and parents who had worked for and supported the school and its predecessors.
 At one of the centennial ceremonies a "Wall of Honor" was dedicated in honor and memory of the thousands of graduates of the school and its predecessor institutions.

 With a large space of land and a need to expand and modernize, the 1990s also saw a continuing effort to update its facilities.
 Changes to the school have included construction of the Marie Esser Hansen (HA 1943) Library, a computer laboratory and business computer classroom in 1996, and the Rose A. Monaghan Science Center and lecture hall in 1998.

 In 2003, the school was dramatically altered with the addition of the Robert and Marie Hansen Family Fine Arts Theatre, the Fridl Family Foyer, the Quad (a new cafeteria donated by Betty Quadracci), a new art suite, and new administrative areas.
 These physical changes were accompanied by a new strategic plan, revised mission and vision statements, a new logo, and new school uniforms.

 In 2015, DSHA made another addition knocking down the original gymnasium, and building the Chris and John McDermott Gymnasium, the R. J. Fridl Commons, Sarah M. Hegarty Fitness Center, a new academic wing with a music suite, and the Mother of Our Savior Chapel with the DuBois Campus Ministry center.
 DSHA has completed this through the Building on our Faith campaign, as well as taken a new approach to the students' wellness.